RAG Data Retrieval and Re-Ranking with BM25Plus

 Re-ranking candidate pages with BM25Plus on heading + content chunks

 Plain vector similarity is not enough for financial questions.
-Asking for "Amazon's 2023 cash flow" should not return a Google document, and it should prioritize pages that actually contain cash-flow statements.
-This lesson builds a three-stage retrieval pipeline on top of the ChromaDB collection from PageRAG Data Ingestion:
+Asking for "Amazon's 2023 cash flow" should not return a Google document.
+It should also prefer pages that actually contain cash-flow statements.
+In this blog, we build a three-stage retrieval pipeline on top of the ChromaDB collection from PageRAG Data Ingestion:

-2. Keyword generation — an LLM produces five SEC-specific keywords used for content filtering and ranking.
+2. Keyword generation: an LLM produces five SEC-specific keywords for filtering and ranking.

 BASH